5l1v3r1/BASE64-DNA/README.md

    This means it will become CAAG, CATT, CCGC

-3. Now let's say that in the 256 random combinations table:
+3. Now let's say that in the 256 random combinations table:</br>
    ......
    Position 53: CAAG</br>
    ......